About the Cellists of Otago

 Cellists of Otago is a Dunedin, New Zealand-based cello choir comprised of a combination of Dunedin Symphony Orchestra (DSO) cellists, University of Otago students, other community cellists and high school pupils.
 The Cellists of Otago has built a reputation of delighting audiences with variety in their programmes, captivating audiences with dark mellow, to stormy and passionate sounds of the cello ensemble.

-Established by Greg Hamilton in 2006, and from 2008 to 2012 under direction of Judith Davis and currently under the direction of the Professional Practice Fellow at the University of Otago,
+Established by Greg Hamilton in 2006, and from 2008 to 2012 under direction of Judith Davis and since 2013 under the direction of Dr Heleen du Plessis, Senior Lecturer in Cello at the School of Performing Arts (SPA), University of Otago,

 The aim of the group is to share the profound beauty of the unique sound of many cellos playing together, the sense of community in an informal atmosphere, and the joy they experience when they make music together.
 The sound of the cello has human qualities that have the ability to allow people to express their deepest feelings, construct meaning and evoke a sense of space and society, connecting people, time and places.